safe-graph/UGFraud/README.md

 ## How to Contribute
 You are welcomed to contribute to this open-source toolbox.
-Currently, you can create issues or send email to [bdscsafegraph@gmail.com](mailto:bdscsafegraph@gmail.com) for enquiry.
+Currently, you can create issues or send email to [bdscsafegraph@gmail.com](mailto:bdscsafegraph@gmail.com) for inquiry.